muritane/coordination-architecture/architectural_hygiene.md

 > the degree to which a system makes the routing of execution, disturbance, and failure explicit enough that no agent functions as an unbounded, unacknowledged sink.

 A hygienic architecture:

 - makes responsibility routing legible,
 - assigns buffer ownership explicitly,
 - allows disconnection without collapse,
-- and prevents capacity from being silently captured.
+- prevents capacity from being silently captured.

 ---

 ## The Implicit Sink Anti-Pattern

-A recurring coordination failure occurs when:
+A recurring coordination failure arises when:

 - disturbance is generated upstream,
 - routing is undefined or ambiguous,
 - and one agent absorbs the signal by default because they can.

-This agent becomes an **implicit sink**.
+That agent becomes an **implicit sink**.

 Implicit sinks:

 - reduce short-term noise,
 - improve apparent stability,
 - suppress visible failure.

 They also:

 - concentrate load,
 - hide topology,
 - accumulate buffer debt,
-- and guarantee severe transients when disconnected.
+- guarantee severe transients when disconnected.

 This is not resilience.
 It is **topological misdesign**.

 ---